mikelove/preNivolumabOnNivolumab/preNivolumabOnNivolumab.knit.md

 <img src="preNivolumabOnNivolumab_files/figure-html/pca3-2.png" width="672" />

-Adding the factors to the design, and performing a LRT.
-Here we use `glmGamPoi` which is an efficient method for estimating dispersion when we have many samples.
+Adding the factors to the design, and performing a LRT is fairly simple, first we show this with DESeq2:

 ```r